Zaid-Ajaj/the-elmish-book/chapters/commands/async-to-cmd.md

 # From `Async<'t>` to `Cmd<'t>`

 In the previous section, we implemented a command that dispatches a message after a delay.
 A delay is one example of an asynchronous operation.
 In F# we usually encode these operations using `Async<'t>` expressions.

-Instead of creating custom commands every time we use `Async<'t>`, we can try to abstract it away into generic commands that convert `Async<'t>` to `Cmd<'t>`.
+Instead of creating custom commands every time we use `Async<'t>`, we can try to abstract it away into generic commands that convert any `Async<'t>` to `Cmd<'t>`.
 Let's take the example from last example and put it in it's own function, say `incrementDelayed()`:
 ```fsharp
 let incrementDelayed() : Cmd<Msg> =
     let incrementDelayedCmd (dispatch: Msg -> unit) : unit =